fs-c/fsoc.space/posts/bypassing-osu-antidebug.md

 ![](https://i.imgur.com/RqcOlg3.png)

 Indeed, changing it to anything but x64dbg will cause osu! to ignore it.
-This is the solution that I actually use.
+This is the solution that I actually use, considering that there are only a handful of blacklisted processes.
 But for completeness sake, it is also possible to hook `GetFileVersionInfoSizeW` and always return zero.
 That way osu! will never even call `GetFileVersionInfoW`.
 But this requires injecting a DLL every time osu! is started, which is somewhat cumbersone.